RohanPengonda/Data-Science-Assignments/README.md

 # Data-Science-Assignments
-Webscrapping of flipkart boat headphones data website and using pandas library ploting the data.
+Webscrapping of flipkart(boat headphones data) and using pandas library ploting the data.